 - The primary revelation was that almost 55.74% of subscribers found push notifications invalid and irrelevant.

-For instance, My Pet app received harsh criticism after sending out continuous notifications to its users.
-Apparently, a 9-year-old girl received these notifications which were offensive and downright dark.
+For instance, the My Pet app received harsh criticism after sending out continuous notifications to its users.
+Apparently, a 9-year-old girl received these notifications, which were offensive and downright dark.
 Messages like “You are horrible!
-You are the worst owner I’ve ever had” was not very appropriate for young children.
+You are the worst owner I’ve ever had” were not very appropriate for young children.
 Ouch.

 Segmentation is crucial.